Absence or Absconding? Seeking HR Advice on Handling Unnotified Employee Absences

 Abhishek147

-As per company policy, any employee who is absent for more than 3 days without prior notice is termed as absconding employee.
-However, initial 3 days are marked as LOP.
+As per company policy, any employee who is absent for more than 3 days without prior notice is termed as an absconding employee.
+However, the initial 3 days are marked as LOP.
 Should those days be entered as Absence days or LOP days?
-And if the employee doesn't return to work, should he be considered absconding from 1st day of absence or 4th day of absence?
+And if the employee doesn't return to work, should he be considered absconding from the 1st day of absence or the 4th day of absence?
 Need advice from HR professionals.
 Thanks in advance.

 nathrao